 This is an in-depth course in operating systems design and implementation, focusing on multicore operating systems kernels.
 Operating systems are some of the most complex software artifacts that exist.
 Kernels abstract the features provided by computer hardware, making those features safer and more convenient to use.
 This means that OS designers have to understand how hardware works (at least at the level of specifications) and how software works.
 OS programmers also must become comfortable with navigating in, and contributing to, code bases too large to wholly understand.
-This is an important skill that most people can pick up.
+Most of us can pick up this important skill.

 Lecture: Tuesday/Thursday, 1–2:30pm, Pierce 301 Section: TBD